Royalty audit information

 Overpayment of royalty

-• an offset of the amount overpaid against the royalty payer’s future royalty (or royalty equivalent) liability provided the liability arises within two months of the date on which the overpayment was first identified by the Secretary; or
+- an offset of the amount overpaid against the royalty payer’s future royalty (or royalty equivalent) liability provided the liability arises within two months of the date on which the overpayment was first identified by the Secretary or Commissioner of Territory Revenue

 Underpayment of royalty

-It is in the interests of royalty payers to ensure that a realistic estimate of the provisional payments is made.
+It is in the interests of royalty payers to ensure a realistic estimate of the provisional/instalment payment is made.

-MRA – imposes a penalty where the combined six monthly provisional payments are less than 80 per cent of the assessment of royalty payable.
-Further information on the calculations of the additional royalty to be paid can be found in the MRA Overview PDF (234.1 KB) document.
-The additional royalty may be remitted in full or in part if the royalty payer demonstrates that he/she did not deliberately, recklessly or negligently avoid or underestimate their royalty liability.
+MRA82 – imposes a penalty where the combined six-monthly provisional payments are less than 80% of the assessment of royalty payable.
+Further information on the calculations of the additional royalty to be paid can be found in the MRA82 Mineral royalty overview document.
+The additional royalty may be remitted in full or in part if the royalty payer demonstrates that they did not deliberately, recklessly or negligently avoid or underestimate their royalty liability.

 Late payment of royalties

-MRA – royalties not paid by the due date incur an interest charge.
-The annual interest rate under the MRA is based on the average monthly yield on ninety day bank accepted bills, published by the Reserve Bank of Australia for the month of May in the financial year immediately preceding the relevant year, plus 7 per cent.
+MRA82 – royalties not paid by the due date incur an interest charge.
+The annual interest rate under the MRA is based on the average monthly yield on ninety day bank accepted bills, published by the Reserve Bank of Australia for the month of May in the financial year immediately preceding the relevant year, plus 7%.

 Interest charges apply in all cases.
 The MRA does not confer discretion on the Secretary to remit interest even in exceptional circumstances.